Deep Dive

 You learn while you use it.

 Most tools hide the magic.
-PromptITIN shows its work.
+PromptIt shows its work.
 Every enhanced prompt comes with a breakdown — what was missing from your original, why it matters, and what changed.
 After using it for a week, you'll notice your raw prompts getting better on their own.
 No course required.

 vs. the alternatives